Skip to main content

 Sulforaphane has clinical evidence for supporting detoxification from urban air pollutants, including benzene and acrolein.
 A trial in heavily polluted areas of China showed substantial increases in the excretion of these compounds.
 For Philadelphians near I-95, broccoli sprouts and a sulforaphane-rich diet are reasonable strategies.

 Sulforaphane is associated with reduced risk of several cancers in population studies and in lab models, mostly through Phase II detoxification and DNA repair pathways.
-It is not a guaranteed prevention strategy, and the language of "cure" or "prevent" is too strong for the current evidence.
+It is not a guaranteed prevention strategy, and "cure" or "prevent" is too strong for the current evidence.
 We treat it as one piece of a broader prevention plan.

 The best time to take sulforaphane is with a meal, ideally one that contains some healthy fat.
-Morning or midday dosing pairs well with breakfast or lunch, but the timing matters less than consistency.
+Morning or midday dosing pairs well with breakfast or lunch, but timing matters less than consistency.
 Daily dosing keeps the Nrf2 system upregulated for that 72-hour window of effect.

-You can get enough sulforaphane from food alone if you eat raw cruciferous vegetables (especially sprouts) regularly.
+You can get enough sulforaphane from food alone if you eat raw cruciferous vegetables (particularly sprouts) regularly.
 About 2 ounces of broccoli sprouts daily is a reasonable target.
 If you do not enjoy sprouts or struggle with consistency, a glucoraphanin-plus-myrosinase supplement is a fair substitute.

 Deep-Dive Questions

-The Nrf2 pathway is your body's master regulator of antioxidant and detoxification genes.
-When Nrf2 is activated, it switches on more than 200 protective genes, including those that make glutathione, your body's primary internal antioxidant.
+The Nrf2 pathway is your bodys master regulator of antioxidant and detoxification genes.
+When Nrf2 is activated, it switches on more than 200 protective genes, including those that make glutathione, your bodys primary internal antioxidant.
 Sulforaphane is one of the most potent natural Nrf2 activators known.

 Vitamin C and E are direct antioxidants that neutralize free radicals on contact.
 Sulforaphane does not neutralize free radicals directly.
 Instead, it signals your cells to build their own antioxidant defenses, which is a far more sustained effect.
 This is why sulforaphane is sometimes called an "indirect antioxidant" or a hormetic agent.